Akhzivland: History

-The micronation is located near the ruins of Achziv, an ancient settlement on the Mediterranean coast in the Western Galilee, from which the micronation's name is derived.
+The micronation is located near the ruins of Achziv, a depopulated Palestinian village on the Mediterranean coast in the Western Galilee, from which the micronation's name is derived.

 It is located about 5 km north of Nahariya.
 A national park, field school, and the ruins of the old village of Az-Zeeb, which was captured by the Carmeli Brigade during the 1948 Arab–Israeli War, are located nearby.

 The current site of Akhzivland is situated near the ancient port city of Achziv.
 Based on archeological findings and the numerous burial sites located in the region, it is thought that Achziv was already an important commercial center during the Iron Age.
 In the Book of Joshua, Achziv is mentioned as one of the nine cities of the Kingdom of Judah.
 A thriving city was also located on the site during the time of the Mishnah.
 During the Crusader period, the city was given as a gift to a knight.
 During the Mamluk period, it was conquered by the Mamluk general Baibars, who established a fishing village at the site called Az-Zeeb.
 Its residents fled Az-Zeeb during Operation Ben-Ami in the 1948 Arab–Israeli War.

 In 1952, Iranian-born sailor and Palmach veteran Eli Avivi moved into buildings in the villages.
 According to former residents of Az-Zeeb, Avivi was hired by a family of fishermen, and later moved into the family's house in 1955.

 In 1961, the Israeli government granted the French resort company Club Med a fifty-year lease over part of the area's coastline.